facile-it/facile-it.github.io/content/blog/eng/visual-debt-typehints.md

 When we write unit test, we use the real instance of the class which is under test, and everything else should be mocked.
 That means that we will use some test mocking library (i.e. I prefer [Prophecy](https://github.com/phpspec/prophecy), which is included in PHPUnit) to mimick the behavior of nearby objects.

 How type hints would help us in this case?
-If we would have to mock the `EventInterface` (or the concrete class, it's unimportant here), having the return type hints for example would help us in writing good mocks, and not wrong ones.
+If we would have to mock the `EventInterface` (or the concrete class, it's unimportant here), having the return type hints for example would help us in **writing good mocks**, and not wrong ones.

 But how?
 Nearly every mocking library creates a mock extending at runtime the original class, since the mock needs to pass every check and type hint as if it was the original class; this means that it can't change the method signature, hence preserving the original return type hint.